Discover Jesus \ Relationship \Jesus-James (Brother of Jesus)

 Jesus was nearly four years old when James was born, and he greatly enjoyed his little brother.
 At fourteen years old, Jesus became father-brother to James for the rest of his life.
 Jesus visited with James in his third resurrection appearance.

 James was the second child of Mary and Joseph.
 He was born in the early morning hours of April 2, 3 BCE, much to Jesus’ delight.
-Jesus was nearly four years old when James was born and he greatly enjoyed his little brother.
+Jesus was nearly four years old when James was born, and he greatly enjoyed his little brother.
 James and Jesus were great playmates and got along well together.
 They played together with wood blocks and shavings in the corner of the carpenter shop after James turned three.
 Between four and five years of age, James was being taught the alphabet by Jesus.

-When James was ten years old, his father Joseph was killed in a construction accident.
+When James was ten years old, his father, Joseph, was killed in a construction accident.
 Mary took James with her to Sepphoris to see what could be done.
 But Joseph died before they could get there.
 At just fourteen years old, Jesus became father-brother to James for the rest of his life.

 Mary turned over the sale of the doves to James at this age.
 On the other hand, Jesus began sending James up to the camel lot to gather information about world events since Jesus had much work to do at the carpenter’s bench.
 And he soon took over the homeschooling of his younger siblings, particularly his three sisters, a job that Jesus had been doing.
 When he was thirteen he had an important role to play in the serious political crisis that affected Jesus so deeply.
 James had been secretly rehearsed by the chazan to give a speech at the appropriate time, bringing to a fairly happy ending a very tense and threatening situation.
-This same year James graduated from school and began full-time work in the carpenter shop making yokes and plows.
+This same year, James graduated from school and began working full-time in the carpenter shop, making yokes and plows.

 The next year, with financial pressure having eased, Jesus bought James some new tools and took him to Jerusalem for the Passover, a trip that brought Jesus and James closer.
-James was growing up to be a well-balanced and even-tempered youth, but he was not so spiritually inclined as Jesus, although he was quite interested in Jesus and his religious activities.
+James was growing up to be a well-balanced and even-tempered youth, but he was not as spiritually inclined as Jesus, although he was quite interested in Jesus and his religious activities.

 As James approached young manhood, Jesus saw fit to begin training him to take over the role of head of the family, a role that he had performed successfully for four years.
 When James married, he moved from the Nazareth home.
-But he still remained as head and protector of the family until Joseph was ready to fully assume direction of the family.
+But he still remained as head and protector of the family until Joseph was ready to fully assume the direction of the family.

-James was baptized with Jesus and he was also present at the Cana wedding.
-James took an interest in Jesus’ activities with the new apostles, and even sat in on much of the early training that Jesus gave them, But he was ultimately disappointed when Jesus did not include him in his apostolic plans.
+James was baptized with Jesus, and he was also present at the Cana wedding.
+James took an interest in Jesus’ activities with the new apostles and even sat in on much of the early training that Jesus gave them, But he was ultimately disappointed when Jesus did not include him in his apostolic plans.
 This was the start of a long estrangement between Jesus and James, one that continued until the end of Jesus’ life and that caused James great personal sorrow when he realized what he had lost by not being more forgiving of his father-brother.

 James - Jesus’ first sibling - was born in the early morning hours of April 2, 3 BCE.
 Jesus was thrilled by the thought of having a baby brother, and he would stand around by the hour just to observe the baby’s early activities.
 He greatly enjoyed his little brother and was a big help to Mary in his care.

 As James got old enough to help around the house, Jesus would go with Joseph on his jobs in the surrounding towns.
-Jesus and James got along together and the brothers delighted to play together in the family carpenter shop.
+Jesus and James got along together, and the brothers were delighted to play together in the family carpenter shop.
 By the time James was about 4 years old, Jesus began teaching him the alphabet.

 When Joseph was unexpectedly killed in a construction accident in September of 8 CE, James was just ten years old.
 He went with his mother to the accident site in Sepphoris to see what they could do, but Joseph passed away before they could get there.
-So they brought him home for burial and the next day he was laid to rest.
+So they brought him home for burial, and the next day he was laid to rest.
 From this time on, Jesus, then 14 years old, became father and brother to James.

 When James was eleven years old, Mary turned over the sale of doves from her dovecote to James so that he could be of help with the family’s dwindling finances.
 By this time, Jesus was spending a lot of time working at home to keep the family afloat, so he began sending James up to the camel lot to gather information about world events, and thus he sought to keep in touch with the news of the day.

 But it wasn’t all work.
 In that same year, after a walk up the Nazareth hill with James, he and Jesus wrote out the Ten Commandments in Greek on two smooth boards in charcoal.
-Subsequently Martha colored and decorated these boards, and for a long time they hung on the wall over James’s small workbench.
+Subsequently, Martha colored and decorated these boards, and for a long time, they hung on the wall over James’s small workbench.

-Ordinarily, the girls of Jewish families received little education, but Jesus believed that girls should go to school the same as boys, and since the synagogue school would not receive them, there was nothing to do but conduct a home school especially for them.
+Ordinarily, the girls of Jewish families received little education, but Jesus believed that girls should go to school the same as boys, and since the synagogue school would not receive them, there was nothing to do but conduct a home school, especially for them.

 This year, 10 CE, when James was nearly thirteen, he took charge of the teaching of his three sisters, two of whom were old enough to begin serious study.
-Up until then, Jesus had been doing the homeschooling, but throughout this year Jesus was closely confined to the workbench.
-Fortunately he had plenty of work; And at times he had so much to do that James would help him with that as well.
+Up until then, Jesus had been doing the homeschooling, but throughout this year, Jesus was closely confined to the workbench.
+Fortunately, he had plenty of work, and at times, he had so much to do that James would help him with that as well.

 But Jesus was a real though youthful father to the family; he spent every possible hour with the youngsters, and they truly loved him.

 But Jesus could not agree, and he told all of them that his obligations to his family prevented him from joining such a cause, which would take him away from them.
 A stranger offered to support the family financially, but Jesus stated that even if that happened, his family still would need his watchcare and day-to-day guidance.
-Many agreed and thought that he was doing the right thing to choose his family first, but not all.
+Many agreed and thought that he was doing the right thing by choosing his family first, but not all.

 At a public meeting of all concerned, James was able to help.

-James stated that he was sure Jesus would help to liberate his people if he (James) were only old enough to assume responsibility for the family, and that, if they would only consent to allow Jesus to remain "with us, to be our father and teacher, then you will have not just one leader from Joseph’s family, but presently you will have five loyal nationalists, for are there not five of us boys to grow up and come forth from our brother-father’s guidance to serve our nation?"
+James stated that he was sure Jesus would help to liberate his people if he (James) were only old enough to assume responsibility for the family and that if they would only consent to allow Jesus to remain "with us, to be our father and teacher, then you will have not just one leader from Joseph’s family, but presently you will have five loyal nationalists, for are there not five of us boys to grow up and come forth from our brother-father’s guidance to serve our nation?"
 And this speech by James brought this very tense and threatening situation to a fairly happy ending.

-James graduated at school this year (11 CE) and began full-time work at home in the carpenter shop.
+James graduated from school this year (11 CE) and began full-time work at home in the carpenter shop.
 He had become very skilled with tools and now took over the making of yokes and plows while Jesus began to do more house finishing and expert cabinet work.

 In the year 12 CE, through sales of some of the family’s last property holdings, there was some extra income generated that was used to pay taxes and to buy some new tools for James.
 Jesus also proposed to buy back the repair shop since James was old enough now to work in the shop while helping Mary around the house.
 And since the financial picture looked better Jesus decided to take James to Jerusalem for the Passover.

-They went up to Jerusalem a day early, to be alone, going by way of Samaria.
+They went up to Jerusalem a day early to be alone, going by way of Samaria.
 They walked, and Jesus told James about the historic places en route as his father had taught him on a similar journey five years before.

 In passing through Samaria, they talked over many of their problems, personal, family, and national.
 James looked forward to the time when he would be able to assume responsibility for the family so that Jesus could begin his mission.
 He was not in complete agreement with his mother about what that mission might be, but he was religiously inclined and interested in what Jesus was all about.
 He was very appreciative of Jesus’ taking him up to the Passover, and they talked over the future more fully than ever before.